Nyelsonon/APCSPnotes/README.md

 -	Checks if all packets made to destination and were pieced together
 -	Metadata: tells order of packets
 -	Packets are labeled with metadata
+-	Data is structured with http protocol
+-	describes how computers can request and recieve hypertext info